Circulation Policy Manual: V

 Books and material that circulate in containers must be returned with the containers.
-A fine of $25 is suggested if a container must be replaced.
+Patrons may be responsible for additional preservation charges for container replacements.

-A patron may also be fined $25 if materials are returned that require staff time in order to restore them to their original condition.
+Patrons may be responsible for additional preservation charges if materials are returned that require staff time in order to restore them to their original condition.
 This might include removing post-it notes, erasing pencil marks, removing tape, etc.

-Library patrons who have catastrophic losses of home and property, due to fire, flood, theft, etc., involving library material charged out to them and who are covered by insurance, may have their insurance company reimburse the University Libraries for the full replacement cost of the materials.
-If the patron is not covered by insurance, the patron may negotiate the replacement costs with a circulation supervisor or bibliographer.
+Library patrons who suffer catastrophic losses involving library material charged out to them and who are covered by insurance may have their insurance company reimburse the University Libraries for the full replacement cost of the materials.
+If the patron is not covered by insurance, the patron may negotiate replacements and costs with a circulation supervisor or bibliographer.